-We provide opportunities for recreation, entertainment, education and fitness on over 2,100 acres.
+We provide opportunities for recreation, education and fitness on over 2,100 acres of preserved natural space.

 Nestled amid beautiful lakes and hardwood forests, the Anne Springs Close Greenway is a natural preserve more than twice the size of Central Park, minutes south of Charlotte.
 Its 2,100 acres serve as a natural buffer from urban development and provide a wide open space for countless activities – from hiking, biking and horseback riding to picnics, kayaking and more.

 The land has ties to the Catawba Indians and the Civil War and has been permanently preserved for public use.
 The Greenway contains native plants and animals, historic buildings, a 40-mile network of trails, facilities for weddings and other special events.
-As a non-profit organization, it depends on memberships, program fees as well as private donations to support annual operations.
+As a non-profit organization, it depends on memberships, program fees and private donations to support annual operations.

-Main entrances include Lake Haigler, Adventure Road, and the Dairy Barn, all of which provide additional information and trail maps.
-Whether it be through school trips, guided tours, individual visits or volunteer opportunities, be sure to explore the Greenway and take advantage of everything there is to offer year-round.
+Main entrances include Lake Haigler, Adventure Road, Dairy Barn and Complex Trailhead, all of which provide additional information and trail maps.
+Whether it be through school trips, guided tours, individual visits or volunteer opportunities, be sure to explore the Greenway and take advantage of everything it has to offer year-round.

 For general information, call 803.547.4575.
 For rain-out info and updates, call 803.547.4333 or check the alert banner on our homepage.